aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/installation/core.md

     "aurelia-fetch-client": "npm:aurelia-fetch-client@1.0.0-beta.1",
     "aurelia-framework": "npm:aurelia-framework@1.0.0-beta.1.0.2",
     "jquery": "github:components/jquery@2.1.4",             <----
-    "jquery.min": "github:components/jquery@2.1.4"          <----
   }
   ```

   **Note:** you may have to update the version of Kendo when adding these mappings.
+  **Note:** old versions of Kendo require a jquery.min map that is the equivalent of the jquery map: "jquery.min": "github:components/jquery@2.1.4"

 3. Register the plugin
 Now we're going to register the plugin with Aurelia in your "main.js" or equivalent.
 The configuration function will be passed a builder object that you can use to configure which Kendo controls you wish to use.
 You can use all controls in Kendo UI Core by calling the `core()` method